pradhumA/M1_Electricity_Bill_Calculator/Requirement.md

 Cost of calculator increases as features added in the calculator increase.

 ## High Level Requirement
-ID	  Description	                                        Status
+ID	  Description
-HL01	Calculates electricity bill at rural areas	        Implemented HL02	Calculates electricity bill at urban areas	        Implemented HL03	Calculates total load at domestics places	          Implemented HL04	Calculates total unit consumed at domestics places	Implemented
+HL01	Calculates electricity bill at rural areas
+HL02	Calculates electricity bill at urban areas
+HL03	Calculates total load at domestics places
+HL04	Calculates total unit consumed at domestics places

 ## Low Level Requirements:
-ID	Description	Status
+ID	Description
-L01	Electricity bill at Urban areas if(units<30)	Implemented L02	Electricity bill at Urban areas if(units>30 && units <100)	Implemented
+L01	Electricity bill at Urban areas if(units<30)
+L02	Electricity bill at Urban areas if(units>30 && units <100)
-L03	Electricity bill at Urban areas if(units>101 && units <200)	Implemented
+L03	Electricity bill at Urban areas if(units>101 && units <200)
-L04	Electricity bill at Urban areas if(units<200)	Implemented L05	Electricity bill at Rural areas if(units<30)	Implemented L06	Electricity bill at Rural areas if(units>30 && units <100)	Implemented L07	Electricity bill at Rural areas if(units>101 && units <200)	Implemented
+L04	Electricity bill at Urban areas if(units<200)
+L05	Electricity bill at Rural areas if(units<30)
+L06	Electricity bill at Rural areas if(units>30 && units <100)
+L07	Electricity bill at Rural areas if(units>101 && units <200)
-L08	Electricity bill at Rural areas if(units<200)	Implemented
+L08	Electricity bill at Rural areas if(units<200)
 ## Opportunities:
 Opportunities: We know that we mostly use pen and paper for calculation.
 So tech based market always attracts the youth.